tommyrharper/Example-Project-1/README.md

 1. [  ] Test your new route handler by going to `localhost:8080/`.
 When the react app loads you should now see a lot more data displayed.
 Alternatively, you can send a `GET` request to `http://localhost:3000/api` and you should get back a JSON object with a `characters` property defined.

 ### Save favorite characters
 You may notice that each character card in the React app has a star outline icon in the top right corner.
-This icon denotes whether or not the user has selected the charater as one of their favorites.
+This icon denotes whether or not the user has selected the character as one of their favorites.
 A star outline notes that this character is _not_ a favorite and a filled star notes that this character _is_ a favorite.
 Try clicking on a star outline for any character.
 What happens? 🤔 Nothing!
 Because our server is not setup to handle adding / updating favorites.
 We will now add this functionality so that our users can save their favs.

 #### Configure express.json() global middleware
 Now, our clients will be sending some data with their requests to our API via the request body.
 You'll remember from vanilla node that the request body data is transmitted as a stream.
-Luckily though, Express has a handy piece of middlware which provides an abstraction for the process of concatenating the streaming body data.
+Luckily though, Express has a handy piece of middleware which provides an abstraction for the process of concatenating the streaming body data.
 Take a look at the [express.json()](https://expressjs.com/en/api.html#express.json) middleware docs.
 This is what we will configure globally so that this process runs on _all_ incoming requests to our server.
-1. [  ] In the same file, under the `// configure request body parser` section, setup a global middleware call to parse the request body as `json`.  **Hint:** see the Express docs on configuring global middlware.  **Hint 2:** see the Express docs for specific configurations on json.
+1. [  ] In the same file, under the `// configure request body parser` section, setup a global middleware call to parse the request body as `json`.  **Hint:** see the Express docs on configuring global middleware.  **Hint 2:** see the Express docs for specific configurations on json.

 #### Create fileController.getFavs
 First, we'll want to _get_ any current favorite selections so that we can add to them instead of overwriting them.